Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Payments.md

 <!-- type: card
 title: Charges
-description:
+description: Submit a request to authorize funds from a customer.
-link:
+link: ?path=docs/Resources/API-Documents/Payments/Charges.md
 -->

 <!-- type: card
 title: Captures
-description:
+description: Submit a request to capture an existing pre-authorization from a charges request.
-link:
+link: ?path=docs/Resources/API-Documents/Payments/Capture.md
 -->

 <!-- type: card
 title: Reauthorize
-description:
+description: Submit a request to reauthorize a charge where the original authorization has been released by the bank.
-link:
+link: ?path=docs/Resources/Guides/Authorizations/Re-Auth.md
 -->

 <!-- type: row-end -->